thirstycode/Raspi-output-catcher/README.md

 -	10:48:04 AM 06 10 --> posted with username tamannaah.143
 -	10:47:35 AM 06 10 --> some error with posting having username disha.patani.updates
 -	10:47:33 AM 06 10 --> posted with username disha.patani.updates
--	08:19:34 AM 06 10 --> some error with posting having username kriti.sanon143
--	08:19:33 AM 06 10 --> some error with posting having username realshrutihaasan
+-	08:19:34 AM 06 10 --> some error with posting having username kriti.sa-	08:19-	08:19:33 AM 06 10 --> some error with posting having username realshrutihaasan
 -	08:19:31 AM 06 10 --> posted with username kriti.sanon143
 -	08:19:30 AM 06 10 --> posted with username realshrutihaasan
 -	08:19:22 AM 06 10 --> some error with posting having username urvashirautela26